-√ Pay for Performance A significant amount of executive officer pay is based on the achievement of specific annual and long-term strategic and financial goals.
-1 Stock Ownership Guidelines Stock ownership guidelines have been established for executive officers and Directors.
-1 Compensation Risk Assessments A compensation risk assessment is performed on a regular basis.
-1 Independent Compensation Consultant An independent consultant is retained by the Compensation Committee.
-1 Clawback Policy Requires the CEO, CFO and other key members of executive management to reimburse or forfeit any excess incentive compensation received due to the accounting restatement of the Company's financial statements as a result of the Company's material noncompliance with any financial reporting requirement under federal securities laws.
+Pay for Performance A significant amount of executive officer pay is based on the achievement of specific annual and long-term strategic and financial goals.
+Stock Ownership Guidelines Stock ownership guidelines have been established for executive officers and directors.
+Compensation Risk Assessments A compensation risk assessment is performed on a regular basis. ✓ Independent Compensation Consultant An independent consultant is retained by the Compensation Committee. ✓ Clawback Policy Requires the CEO, CFO and other key members of executive management to reimburse or forfeit any excess incentive compensation received due to an accounting restatement of the Company's financial statements as a result of the Company's material noncompliance with any financial reporting requirement under federal securities laws.
+In 2022, we expanded the policy to require reimbursement or forfeiture in certain instances of an executive officer's gross negligence or misconduct, including a failure to manage and monitor risks that result in significant harm to the Company.
+ESG in Incentive Plan Our Short-Term Incentive Plan includes individual executive ESG goals to address the development of our ESG program and future qualitative metrics to measure success over time.